Awzaw/Parkour/README.md

 Line3: NAME OF PARKOUR
 Line4: (Optional Comment)

 The #reward line at the end of the start sign can be Wood:5 or 17:5 or just Wood or 5 in which case it defaults to 64 items.
 If the reward line is blank, it will default to 64 Diamonds.
-If you use block names instead of ID's, please make sure you spell them correctly.
+If you use block names instead of ID's, please make sure you spell them correctly, and please note that some names and ID's don't work as expected.
+To give 2 diamond swords(276), for example, you must type: Diamond Sword:2, (two words), not 276 or "DiamondSword"... for a diamond block it is "DiamondBlock", however.

 The last line of the Finish sign is optional, and can be used to say who made the parkour (also displayed when players start a parkour), or a comment.
 If not already playing parkour, clicking a Parkour Finish sign teleports the player to the parkour start sign.

+COMMANDS:
+/pk - displays the help for signs and commands
+/pk list - displays a list of all parkours, green names are valid parkour with a start and stop, red names are parkour start signs with no finish sign, grey names are the makers
+/pk [name of parkour] - teleports the player to the start for the parkour /pk go - teleports the player to a random parkour with a start and finish sign.

 Permissions (all default to OP) parkour - players can build and destroy any parkour